Tyler Boyd Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Matchup vs. Kansas City

-- Boyd's 27 receiving yards in his one matchup against the Chiefs are 23.5 fewer than his over/under for Sunday's game.
+- Boyd collected 27 receiving yards in his only career matchup against the Chiefs, 23.5 fewer than his over/under for Sunday's game.

-- Boyd did not have a touchdown catch in that matchup against the Chiefs.
+- Boyd did not have a touchdown catch in that outing against the Chiefs.

-- The Chiefs have the NFL's 21st-ranked pass defense this season, surrendering 257.2 yards per game through the air.
+- The 257.2 yards per game the Chiefs are conceding through the air makes them the NFL's 21st-ranked pass defense.

-- The Chiefs' defense is 16th in the NFL, giving up 1.5 passing touchdowns per game.
+- With 23 passing TDs allowed this season, the Chiefs defense is ranked 16th in the NFL.

 Recent Performances

-- Against the Ravens last week, Boyd was targeted five times and totaled 85 yards on three receptions while scoring one touchdown.
+- Boyd put together an 85-yard performance against the Ravens last week on three catches (28.3 yards per catch) while being targeted five times and scoring one touchdown.

-- Over his last three outings, Boyd's 12 receptions (on 16 targets) have led to 236 receiving yards (78.7 per game) and two touchdowns.
+- During his last three games, Boyd has collected 236 yards on 12 catches with two touchdowns, averaging 78.7 yards per game on 16 targets.

 Boyd's Cincinnati Teammates